 By far the greatest activity in terms of income, other than the trading activities in the subsidiary companies noted above, is conferences and events.
-Expenditure totalled £2,216k in 2021/22 (£1,207k in 2020/21).
+Expenditure totalled £2,702,000 in 2022/23 (£2,216,000 in 2021/22).
 The increase reflects the fact that costs of running face to face events are considerably higher than the costs of running virtual events.
-It is also the case that conferences and events run at a planned loss.
+It is also the case that conferences and events run at a planned loss and are subsidised by other activities.